-Azure Virtual Desktop (AVD) is a Microsoft Cloud service that allows College to create 'Cloud computers' that both students and staff can access using their personal device and an internet connection.
-These Cloud-based computers are designed to replicate the functionality of on-campus student cluster computers used for teaching.
+Azure Virtual Desktop (AVD) is a Microsoft cloud service that allows Imperial to create 'Cloud computers' that students can access using their personal device and an internet connection.
+These cloud-based computers are designed to replicate the functionality of campus cluster computers used for teaching.
 The platform also allows students to use Macs and Linux to access a Windows Desktop and run applications that are not compatible with their own devices.

 When using the Azure Virtual Desktop, you must save your files to OneDrive for Business.
 Files saved in documents, pictures, the desktop, or anywhere else will be deleted once you finish your session.

 How to ensure OneDrive for Business is set up properly?